-- a.
+a.
 Budget for All Project Personnel: Provide the name, role, appointment type, percent effort, salary requested, and fringe benefits for all personnel participating on this project.
-If the company requests funding for a role that the company has not yet filled at the time of submission, the applicant should note "new hire" as name. - b.
+If the company requests funding for a role that the company has not yet filled at the time of submission, the applicant should note "new hire" as name.

+- b.
 Detailed Budget for Year 1: Provide the amount requested from CPRIT for direct costs in the first year of the project.
-Direct cost categories include Travel, Equipment, Supplies, Contractual (Subaward/Services Contracts), or Other.
+Direct cost categories include Equipment, Supplies, Contractual (Subaward/Services Contracts), or Other.
 This section should include only the amount requested from CPRIT.
 DO NOT include the amount of the matching funds or the budget for the entire proposed period of performance. - c.
 Budget for Entire Proposed Period of Performance: Provide the amount requested from CPRIT for direct costs for all subsequent years.
 CARS will automatically populate the amounts for Budget Year 1 based on the information provided in the previous subtabs.
 This section should include only the amount requested from CPRIT.
 DO NOT include the amount of the matching funds. - d.
 Budget Justification: The budget should align with the proposed G&Os.
 Provide a compelling justification for the budget for each line item of the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses.
 For projects that involve CROs or other third parties providing clinical trial services, include quotations/estimates from the CRO/other third parties.
-If travel costs will include out-of-state or international travel, make that clear here.
 This section should include CPRIT-requested funds and other amounts that will comprise the total budget for the project, including the use of matching funds.